GuenterQuast/PhyPiDAQ/README.md

 In addition to the GPIO inputs/outputs of the Raspberry Pi, the analog-to-digital converters ADS1115 and MCP3008 and PicoScope USB-oscilloscopes are supported as input devices for analog data, as well as a number of digital sensors using protocols like I²C or SPI.

 The package provides an abstraction layer for measurement devices and sensors connected to a Raspberry Pi.
-Dedicated classes for each device provide a simple, unified interface, containing only the methods `init(<config_dictionary>)`, `acquireData(buffer)` and `close()`.
+Dedicated classes for each device provide a simple, unified interface, containing only the methods `init(<config_dictionary>)`, `acquireData(buffer)` and `closeDevice()`.
 Simple examples with minimalist code illustrate the usage.
 The graphical user interface `phypi.py` and the script `run_phypi.py` provide a configurable environment for more complex measurements.

 *Fig. 1*:  Visualisation of  the time  dependence of two signals connected to an ADC
 ![Figure 1](doc/Kondensator.png)